ros2/ros2_documentation/source/ROS-Framework/About-Nodes.rst

 ----------------------

 Composable nodes
-   A composable node is written as a component, which is loaded at runtime into a container process that can host several components at once, letting them share a process and memory.
+   A composable node is written as a component which, at runtime, is loaded into a container process that can host several components at once.
-   See :doc:`nodes/About-Composition`, and :doc:`nodes/Working-with-nodes/Writing-a-Composable-Node` for how to write one.
+   Because multiple components share the container, they can also share a process and memory.
+   To learn more about how to write a composable node, see :doc:`nodes/About-Composition`, and :doc:`nodes/Working-with-nodes/Writing-a-Composable-Node`.
-Managed nodes, also known as lifecycle nodes
+Lifecycle nodes, also known as managed nodes
    These nodes can be used to ensure that resources are correctly initialized, activated, deactivated, and cleaned up as the node moves between lifecycle states.

    A common use case is nodes that control hardware, where devices such as cameras, lidars, motor drivers, and other sensors and actuators must be started, configured, and shut down in a controlled order.